charmbracelet/soft-serve/README.md

 # This is the name that will be displayed in the UI.
 name: "Soft Serve"

+# Log format to use.
+Valid values are "json", "logfmt", and "text".
+log_format: "text"

 # The SSH server configuration.
 ssh:
   # The address on which the SSH server will listen.